agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `set()`

-Allows us to mutate the current `value` of our State.
+We use the `set()` method to mutate the current `value` of the State.
 ```ts {1}
 MY_STATE.set("myNewValue");
 MY_STATE.value; // Returns 'myNewValue'
 ```
-Under the hood it ingests the State into the `runtime`, which applies our new defined Value to the State and ensures that each Component which has bound the State to itself rerender.
+Under the hood it ingests the State into the `runtime`, which applies the new defined `value` to the State and ensures that each Component which has bound the State to itself rerender.

 ### 📭 Props